- General Info learn about drugs

 Illicit Drug Use and Today’s Teens

 Beginning in the 1990s, illicit drug use among American teens saw a sharp decline.
 In 2009 and 2010, however, that decline hit a huge bump in the road.
 In fact, according to DrugFacts: Nationwide Trends April 2011 edition, marijuana use among eighth, tenth and twelfth graders increased between 2009 and 2010.
 Ecstasy use also increased at the same time for eighth and tenth graders.
 The bottom line is that teen drug abuse and use, despite the mountain of education available on the dangers of addiction and drug use seems to be on the rise once again.
 If your teen is abusing marijuana, ecstasy or any other illicit or prescription drugs, we can help your teen kick the habit and get back to a life that’s free of addiction.
-Make the call today at (800) 943-0566 so we can help your teen begin the journey back to a brighter future right away.Teen Drug Abuse Quiz question 4
+Make the call today at (800) 943-0566; speak to a compassionate treatment advisor, and help your teen begin the journey back to a brighter future right away.Teen Drug Abuse Quiz question 4

 Prescription Drug Abuse Among Teens